rostools/r-cubed-intro/for-instructors.md

 We used Google Forms to create surveys for pre-, during-, and post-course feedback and questionnaires.
 The purpose of using surveys in the current context is purely to gain feedback on aspects of the course that could be improved in future iterations, such as the "pace" of material being presented.
-We are not attempting to perform formal program evaluation.

-Survey templates are stored in Luke's Google Drive folder, so you will need to provide your email address in order to be given permissions.
-Survey templates are different for beginner versus intermediate course levels.
-The interface for creating survey templates is quite clear and functions are very intuitive.
+The interface for creating surveys is quite clear and functions are very intuitive.
-You will see a floating menu to the right of your template where you can add questions etc. One particularly useful tool is the ability to duplicate matrices.
+You will see a floating menu to the right of your template where you can add questions etc. One particularly useful tool is the ability to duplicate question and answer matrices.
+If you are using this course material to run your own independent workshop and want the surveys to use as a template that you can then customize, create a [new issue](https://gitlab.com/rostools/r-cubed/-/issues/new) to request access.

 We included survey links as a function within the r3 package so learners can quickly access the survey.
 Creating surveys is quite easy with Google Forms.
 Below are a